 - Origin: United Kingdom

-- Development: Selective breeding for type began in the late 19th century.
+- Development: Formal breeding for specific traits kicked off in the late 1800s.

-- Recognition: One of the founding breeds recognized by the CFA in 1906.
+- Recognition: A founding member of the CFA in 1906.

-- Famous Example: The inspiration for the iconic Cheshire Cat in Alice's Adventures in Wonderland.
+- Famous Example: Ever seen the Cheshire Cat in Alice’s Adventures in Wonderland?
+That’s a British Shorthair.

-- Popularity: Consistently ranks among the top five most popular cat breeds globally.
+- Popularity: They consistently sit in the top five most popular breeds worldwide.

 Comparing Physical Characteristics